Statistics API

 Language codes

-The language used to chat between the user and the bot is represented by a two-letter language code.
+The language used for chat between the user and the bot is represented by a two-letter language code.
 If your bot does not use multiple languages, you can safely ignore this parameter.

 If you have multiple languages in your bot and you want to filter by language, you can send one or more filters like this: